 Society and Environment

-The concept of society or environment is dealt with in relation to the individual.
-Hall is credited with developing the concept of Loeb Center because she assumed that the hospital environment during treatment of acute illness creates a difficult psychological experience for the ill individual.
+The concept of society or environment is dealt with concerning the individual.
+Hall is credited with developing Loeb Center’s concept because she assumed that the hospital environment during treatment of acute illness creates a difficult psychological experience for the ill individual.
 Loeb Center focuses on providing an environment that is conducive to self-development.
-In such a setting, the focus of the action of the nurses is the individual, so that any actions taken in relation to society or environment are for the purpose of assisting the individual in attaining a personal goal.
+In such a setting, the focus of the nurses’ action is the individual.
+Any actions taken concerning society or the environment are to assist the individual in attaining a personal goal.

-Nursing is identified as consisting of participation in the care, core, and cure aspects of patient care.
+Nursing is identified as participating in the care, core, and cure aspects of patient care.

-Hall’s theory has three components which are represented by three independent but interconnected circles.
-The three circles are: the core, the care, and the cure.
+Lydia Hall’s theory has three components which are represented by three independent but interconnected circles.
+The three circles are the core, the care, and the cure.
 The size of each circle constantly varies and depends on the state of the patient.

 The Care Circle

-The care circle defines the primary role of a professional nurse such as providing bodily care for the patient and helping the patient complete such basic daily biological functions as eating, bathing, elimination, and dressing.
+The care circle defines a professional nurse’s primary role, such as providing bodily care for the patient and helping the patient complete such basic daily biological functions as eating, bathing, elimination, and dressing.
 When providing this care, the nurse’s goal is the comfort of the patient.

-Moreover, the role of the nurse also includes educating patients, and helping a patient meet any needs he or she is unable to meet alone.
+Moreover, the nurse’s role also includes educating patients and helping a patient meet any needs he or she is unable to meet alone.
 This presents the nurse and patient with an opportunity for closeness.
 As closeness develops, the patient can share and explore feelings with the nurse.

 The Core Circle

 The core, according to Hall’s theory, is the patient receiving nursing care.
-The core has goals set by him or herself rather than by any other person and behaves according to his or her feelings and values.
+The core has goals set by him or herself rather than by any other person and behaves according to their feelings and values.
 This involves the therapeutic use of self and is shared with other members of the health team.

-This area emphasizes the social, emotional, spiritual, and intellectual needs of the patient in relation to family, institution, community and the world.
-This is able to help the patient verbally express feelings regarding the disease process and its effects by the use of the reflective technique.
-Through such expression, the patient is able to gain self-identity and further develop maturity.
+This area emphasizes the patient’s social, emotional, spiritual, and intellectual needs concerning family, institution, community, and the world.
+This can help the patient verbally express feelings regarding the disease process and its effects by using the reflective technique.
+Through such expression, the patient can gain self-identity and further develop maturity.

-Reflective technique is used by the professional nurse in a way the he or she acts as a mirror to the patient to help the latter explore his or her own feelings regarding his or her current health status and related potential changes in lifestyle.
+The professional nurse uses the reflective technique to act as a mirror to the patient to help the latter explore his or her own feelings regarding his or her current health status and related potential changes in lifestyle.

 Motivations are discovered through the process of bringing into awareness the feelings being experienced.
-With this awareness, the patient is now able to make conscious decisions based on understood and accepted feelings and motivation.
+With this awareness, the patient can now make conscious decisions based on understood and accepted feelings and motivation.

 The Cure Circle

-The cure as explained in this theory is the aspect of nursing which involves the administration of medications and treatments.
-Hall explains in the model that the cure circle is shared by the nurse with other health professionals, such as physicians or physical therapists.
+As explained in this theory, the cure is nursing, which involves the administration of medications and treatments.
+Hall explains in the model that the nurse shares the cure circle with other health professionals, such as physicians or physical therapists.